 - Know what to do if you see someone in difficulty in the water.
 Shout for help and tell a lifeguard if there is one available.
-Then go to the nearest phone, call 999 and ask for the coastguard.
+Then go to the nearest phone, and contact the coastguard.
 Do not enter the water to rescue anyone.

-- If you get into trouble while surfing or bodyboarding, then try to hold onto your surfboard or bodyboard.
+- If you get into trouble while surfing or bodyboarding, then try to hold onto your surfboard or bodyboard as a floating device.

 - Inflatable toys such as lilos and rubber rings are not suitable for use at the seaside and should be avoided, as the slightest offshore breeze can blow an inflatable out to sea.

 When planning to use an inland waterway, bear in mind that even people who are strong swimmers can get into difficulties — especially as the waters can often be very cold and hide all manner of objects.
 It’s also best to stick to locations that are well known and used by water sports clubs.

 Some of the advice we have already looked at in Boat safety and Beach safety will also apply here — but a few other safety tips for when you’re using an inland waterway include ...